Belara317/Photo-gallery/README.md

  * Contact

  ## Description
    Photo Gallery created using HTML, CSS and JavaScript files.
-The most important features:
+The important features:
    - Responsive layout for any device
-   - Image captions
+   - Build a gallery of photos

 ## Technologies Used
 **HTML**